rfo909/CFT/doc/Doc.md

 $ Grep("...").modeCount
 ```

-When a Grep object is operating in count mode, limits don't apply.
+When a Grep object is operating in count mode, the limit doesn't apply.
 Limits exist to protect
 us from running out of memory, and counting does not consume any memory.